Daniel J. Frey

 It would appear reason and ignorance are evenly balanced.

-The cliff is the virus.
+The balance point is the virus.

 Science and its companion medicine shout out warnings to step back.